 Influential Malawian writer Desmond Dudwa Phiri honoured

-Dr. Desmond Dudwa Phiri, locally known as DD Phiri was honoured on 26th February, 2017 by the Baptist Church in Malawi as the most influential player in the development of the country at a colourful ceremony near Independence Arch, Chichiri in Blantyre.
+Dr. Desmond Dudwa Phiri is renowned as the most influential player in the development of Malawi.
+Locally known as DD Phiri, he was honoured on 26th February 2017 by the Baptist Church in Malawi at a colourful ceremony near Independence Arch, Chichiri in Blantyre.

 Presenting the award on behalf of the Church, resident Pastor Vincent Chirwa said the award to Dr. Desmond Dudwa Phiri was overdue, looking at what the awardee has done for the country.